Profit on costPOC

 Why it matters

 Profit on cost is the sniff test.
-Most Australian developers won't seriously consider a build-to-sell apartment project below 18–20%, and most senior lenders won't fund one below that range either.
-Below the threshold, the deal doesn't compensate for the risk; above it, the deal at least clears the hurdle.
+Most Australian developers will not seriously consider a build-to-sell apartment project below 18–20%, and most senior lenders will not fund one below that range either.
+Below the threshold, the deal does not compensate for the risk.

 Worked example